amaboh/amaboh/README.md

 ## 🚀 About Me
-I'm a Data scientist who's curious about possibilities of Deep Learning architectures to advance human civilization in domains like health and finance.
+I'm a Machine Learning Engineer who's curious about applied deep learning in the fields of health and finance.